WajihaSaid/run_analysis/README.md

 colnames(trainx) <- features$V2
 ```

 Consolidating and merging data using cbind and rbind.
-The data is already clean so it is a simple matter of just adding rows and columns instead of element matching
+The data is already clean so it is a simple matter of just adding rows and columns instead of element matching.
+Writing the consolidated data set to output file
 ```
 totaltest <- cbind(testsubject, testy, testx)
 totaltrain <- cbind(trainsubject, trainy, trainx)
 totaldata <- rbind(totaltest,totaltrain)
+write.table(totaldata,file="totaldata.txt",sep=" ",row.names=FALSE)
 ```

 Using grepl to extract only the subject and activity columns and only the columns containing mean() and std() data. meanfreq() has been considered out of scope for this exercise